 A test weld on a PIECE OF SCRAP can be tested by using the following procedure.

-WEAR ANSI-APPROVED SAFETY GOGGLES DURING THIS PROCEDURE.
+WEAR ANSI GOGGLES DURING THIS PROCEDURE.

 WARNING!
-This test WILL damage the weld it is performed on.
+TO PREVENT SERIOUS INJURY: This test WILL damage the weld it is performed on.
 This test is ONLY an indicator of weld technique and is not intended to test working welds.

-- 1. After two scraps have been welded together and the weld has cooled, clamp one scrap in a sturdy vise. - Stay clear from underneath while you strike the opposite scrap with a heavy hammer, preferably a dead-blow hammer. - A GOOD WELD will deform but not break, as shown on top.
-A POOR WELD will be brittle and snap at the weld, as shown on bottom.
+- After two scraps have been welded together and the weld has cooled, clamp one scrap in a sturdy vise. - Stay clear from underneath while you strike the opposite scrap with a heavy hammer, preferably a dead-blow hammer. - 3.
+A GOOD WELD will deform but not break, hown on top.
+OOR WELD will be brittle and snap at the weld. as shown on bottom.